Science Technology Engineering Mathematics History Thought Belief The Modern World

 - whether scientific understanding will ever be complete, or whether it is just capable of incovering ever deeper layers of complexity;

-- whether the observable universe is all that there is, or whether it exists in some greater multiverse, and whether is just one of a sequence of infinitely many universes stretching backward and forward in time;
+- whether the observable universe is all that there is, or whether it exists in some greater multiverse, and whether is just one of a sequence

 - the relationship, if any, of the scientific view to questions of "purpose" or "meaning" in the Universe;

-- whether the physical Universe/Multiverse is all there is, or whether it is just a "cross-section" or "slice" of some greater reality, perhaps with no physical relationships between the various cross-sections;
+- whether the physical Universe/Multiverse is all there is, or whether it is just a "cross-section" or "slice" of some greater reality,

 - whether the physical Universe exists in some greater cosmos that has a religious/spiritual dimension.